Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is key.

-Air conditioners are often placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can cause breakdowns and even premature replacement.
-Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+As time passes, the pad could crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
+Your air conditioner’s compressor is an important part.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 - Compressor damage because of grinding parts.